lulibrary/research-metadata-batch/README.md

 ```

 ## Making an application
-Load this gem, then open up the base class {ResearchMetadataBatch::Base} as below.
+Require this gem, then open up the base class {ResearchMetadataBatch::Base} as below.
 Implement methods from
 {ResearchMetadataBatch::Custom} as inherited methods, including any secondary initialisation using the
 ``init`` method.